Candeal bread: Candeal bread in Latin Europe

+Candeal bread can serve decorative or ceremonial functions.

 Disappearance

 Once considered by many as "the bread of their childhood," candeal bread has drastically disappeared from Spanish bakeries.
 This is primarily due to the cost of raw materials, as it requires more flour than water, and specifically candeal-type flour.
 In January 2021, José Carlos Capel explained in El País, in an article titled "Save the Candeal Bread," that candeal wheat is hardly planted anymore due to its low profitability for farmers.

 According to Ibán Yarza, "Candeal bread is a relic sentenced to death (...) it is a treasure that the new generations do not understand, and it is not even valued in certain gastronomic circles."

 Candeal flour

 Candeal bread was traditionally made with flour from the candeal wheat (Triticum turgidum var. durum L.), which has a high protein content and less gluten than the wheat that is commercially available today, and its flour is less strong than conventional flour.
 Candeal wheat is considered a high-quality variety that only the upper class could afford.
 Candeal varieties of common wheat (Triticum aestivum) are also described.
 If candeal flour is unavailable, a more basic, white, medium-high strength flour suitable for baking can be used.

 Due to the properties of candeal flour, it is reserved exclusively for candeal bread.
 However, candeal wheat is becoming less commonly grown, making it difficult to make the original candeal bread recipe.
 "At this point, candeal bread shouldn't even be called that.
 Candeal wheat is barely grown due to the low profitability it provides to farmers; we should call it 'bregado bread'," said Joaquín Marcos, president of the Panaderos de Salamanca association and owner of the Pan Arapiles bakery, which was awarded in 2019 as "the bakery with the best candeal bread in Spain."
 Bartolomé Méndez, miller and owner of the Molino Eco-Coín, says "subsidies were largely to blame for its disappearance.
 Foreign wheat varieties were prioritized, and local varieties were abandoned."